 These all look so beautiful on, I find that I can use most of these shades with the exception being ‘Spectra‘ which is a little too dark for my skin tone but it would make a beautiful eyeshadow topper.

-These are all beautiful shades and I think they could look fabulous on multiple skin tones, whether you are very fair like me to very dark.
+These are all beautiful shades and I think they could look fabulous on multiple skin tones, whether you are very fair like me to or of a deeper skin tone.
 I can imagine that ‘Lyra’ or ‘Spectra’ would look amazing on someone with a darker skin tone.

 I would love to know if you have tried this or any of the other Anastasia Beverly Hills Glow Kits?
 Do you enjoy them or is it a straight pass for you? let me know in the comments below.

-Disclaimer – information included sourced from the Sephora Aus website.
+Disclaimer – The information included sourced from the Sephora Aus website.
 This post is not sponsored and doesn’t contain any affiliate links, links included are for reference only in case your interest in purchasing the reviewed product.
+Read full Disclaimer here.